 - Age 15: The first time I had sex.
-When I had said no multiple times, but my partner clearly believed I was “ready”.
+When I had said no and my body pulled away, but my partner clearly believed I was “ready”.
 I didn’t fight him on it, I let it happen but I wasn’t present in the moment.
 I let myself drift somewhere else, I waited for the experience to end and cried about it later that night.

 - The many, many other times I said no to a boy but was conditioned to understand that my no’s didn’t actually mean no.

 - Wondering why I felt like shit every time I didn’t want to have sex but “allowed” it to happen anyway.
 I didn’t think I had the right to be upset because although I said “no” it wasn’t like I was raped.
 They were lovers and boyfriends, and most importantly I didn’t physically fight against it.
 I constantly blamed myself and made excuses for them.

 - Every time I felt like it was my responsibility to be intimate with a man because it was what he expected in that moment.
 The fact that most times I didn’t feel like I had the right to say no – even if my brain and body were screaming not to do this.